University of Washington

 My long-term research goal is to establish a self-sustainable cultural and linguistically relevant family mental health promotion intervention in Korean American communities.
 I have developed and pilot-tested the Korean Parent Training Program to address three social determinants of health (i.e., early childhood, social support, and stress), as a means to promote positive parenting practices (i.e., behavioral determinant of health) and to decrease mental health disparities in children between ages 3 and 8.
 I use both qualitative and quantitative study designs including focus groups, content analysis, and a randomized controlled experiment.
 In conducting research, I use a faith-based, community-based participatory research approach in working with target communities.

 I teach undergraduate and graduate health assessment courses, including advanced pediatric health assessment.
 In these courses, students learn to perform complete history taking and head-to-toe physical assessment.
 I also teach growth and lifespan development, which is a pre-requisite for BSN admission.
-The last course is the tripartite immersion practicum, in which nurse practitioner students learn to synthesize and expand knowledge and skills in application of a tripartite role of advanced practice, inquiry, and leadership.

 Practice, Service, Community Involvement